KuhlTime/bachelor-thesis/content/02_fundamentals.md

 Conversions from °F to °C were rounded down and have been taken from WolframAlpha @wolframalpha_2022_wolframalpha.

 <!-- TODO: Fix Section -->
-The white section remarks a special area where hazards like:
+The white section remarks a special area where hazards like

   - `ACID`: Acid
   - `ALK`: Alkali
   - `COR`: Corrosive
   - `OX`: Oxidizer
   - \st{W}: Use no Water

+can be denoted.

 All previous hazard descriptions have been taken from Michael Mulders' blog posting @mulder_2022_nfpa.